tiNa5113/tiNa5113/README.md

 - 👋 Hi, I’m @tiNa5113
-- 👀 I’m interested in programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me ...